 WordPress Pinterest Plugins To Help Get Your Website Verified With Pinterest

 Whichever option you pick.
-You can find more information on how to use all these plugins to edit your WordPress header.
-So you can easily add your Pinterest website verification code to your blog.
+You can find more information on how to use all them to edit your WordPress header.
+So you can easily add your Pinterest website verification code.

-Whilst avoiding outdated WordPress Pinterest plugins.
+And if you’ve stumbled across WordPress Pinterest plugins.
 Such as the “Pinterest site verification” and “Pinterest verify” plugins.
-As both of these have not been updated for the last several major WordPress versions.
+Avoid these as they both have not been updated for the last several major WordPress versions.